graphcore/poptorch/docs/user_guide/overview.rst

 It takes three steps to enable a PopART custom op in PopTorch.

-First, set Poplar and PopART environment varibles as shown in :numref:`setting_env` and compile the PopART custom op.
+First, set Poplar and PopART environment varibles as shown in :ref:`setting_env` and compile the PopART custom op.
 You can compile your custom op C++ code and link with Poplar and PopART to generate a dynamic library.
 Please refer to the custom op code custom_cube_op.cpp